gvwilson/fiction/iffy/index.md

 When the old man nodded,
 she said,
 "He's been tweaked, sir.
-Oxygen uptake, metabolic efficiency, chromatin structure---it'll take a while to sort it all out."
+Oxygen uptake, metabolic efficiency, chromatin structure—it'll take a while to sort it all out."

 Governor Stern cocked his head to the side.